hrmcardle0/codepipeline-trivy-container-scanning/README.md

-# Automatic Scanning of Container Images in a CI/CD Pipeline with Trivy'
+# Automatic Scanning of Container Images in a CI/CD Pipeline with Trivy

 Containerized applications provide the ability to package an application into a single component and quickly deploy it to many different types of systems.
 Usually the creation of images is developed as part of a Code-Pipeline, and this example provides a simple way to add the scanning of an Image into an AWS CodePipeline, although this example could be integrated into any software such as Jenkins.
 The project contains a buildspec.yml